 - A user may feel uncomfortable dictating a personal or confidential message (including passwords) while others are listening

-Learning voice commands While the ultimate goal is to naturally converse with your system, often times apps still rely on specific pre-defined voice commands.
-A challenge associated with a big set of voice commands is how to teach them without overloading the user and how to help the user to retain them.
+Learning voice commands While the ultimate goal is to naturally converse with your system, often apps still rely on specific pre-defined voice commands.
+A challenge associated with a significant set of voice commands is how to teach them without overloading the user and how to help the user to keep them.

 Voice feedback states

 When Voice is applied properly, the user understands what they can say and get clear feedback the system heard them correctly.
 These two signals make the user feel confident in using Voice as a primary input.
 Below is a diagram showing what happens to the cursor when voice input is recognized and how it communicates that to the user.

 2. Communicates voice feedback and then disappears

 Top things users should know about "speech" in mixed reality